giannan-mods/giannan-trek/README.md

 ## Features

-1. Tougher enemies (Hard): All enemy stats have been increased by 50%.
-You can no longer escape from ambushes.
-This is a work in progress, and might change soon.
+1. Difficulty changes: Some changes have been made to the base game difficulties.

+- In Hard mode, you can no longer escape from ambushes.
+I believe that otherwise there's little point to them.
+- In Hard mode, you no longer receive increased damage from enemies, nor have a bigger change of being affected by states.
+- In Easy mode, you no longer receive twice the experience.
+This is a technical issue with the mod, not a design choice.

 2. Scenario Mode: Adds a new option to the Randomizers dialog at the start of the game, called Scenario Mode.
 It includes different ways of starting a new game, focused on role-playing.
 As of now there are three options.